vesaliE/orbital1202/README.md

     Feature 4 - Shows the canteens nearest to you and its crowdedness level.
-    Feature 5 - Menu for cafes/fastfood and stalls for canteens Feature 6 - Map and address for food oulets included Based on a survey conducted, many students themselves do not have knowledege about the different food outlets available in NUS.
+    Feature 5 - Menu for cafes/fastfood and stalls for canteens Feature 6 - Map and address for food oulets included Based on a survey conducted, many students themselves do not have knowledge about the different food outlets available in NUS.
-      Thus we have included the address and google map for those who have the time and wish to expolre other food outlets in NUS.
+      Thus we have included the address and google map for those who have the time and wish to explore other food outlets in NUS.

   Below we will demonstrate how a user will use our app.
 The video below also shows a live demostration of how our app works.
   We will also show the various versions our app have been through after continous user-testing with friends and family as well as surveys conducted to get feedback and peer evaluation comments.